 Renault Kwid Electric

-The Renault Kwid Electric (Renault City K-ZE) is very likely the company’s first Electric Car in India, and could be the cheapest Electric Car in India as well.
+The Renault Kwid Electric (Renault City K-ZE) is very likely the first Renault electric car in India, and could be the cheapest Electric Car in India as well when it arrives in showrooms around 2022.
 It retains the core strengths of the Kwid which include the 184 mm ground clearance, the 2,423 mm wheelbase and 300-litre boot capacity.

 Currently available in China, and is to be launched in Europe next year as the Dacia Spring, the Kwid Electric is powered by a 26.8 kWh Li-Ion battery and a 33 kW electric motor that gives it a range of 271 km (NEDC rated).
 The top speed is limited to 105 km/h.
 The electrified Kwid in fast charge, takes 50 minutes to charge from 0% to 80%, and in slow charge, it consumes 4 hours to reach 100% capacity.
 The K-ZE does not miss out on features, offering an 8-inch multi-functional LCD touch screen, and features like Tyre Pressure Monitoring, reverse camera and a fully digital instrument binnacle.